- Spend 3 weeks in the picturesque Himalayan country while engaging yourself with a meaningful volunteering project.

 Today, our coordinator will conduct an Orientation Session where you'll be given a detailed idea about the tour and the places you'll visit, the volunteering work that you'll do and other necessary information.

-Day 3 to Day 7 - Volunteer work in Kathmandu
+Day 3 - 7 Volunteer work in Kathmandu

 You'll be spending the week at your project site, making a difference to the lives of the little ones.
 You will be working in either Orphanage, Teaching Project, or at the Disabled Care Center, working with the mentally & physically challenged children.
 Your little contribution can make a big impact in their lives.
 Being a volunteer, your main role will be to shower these kids immense love and care and fill their lives with happiness.